Complete lattice: Morphisms of complete lattices

 for all subsets A of L. Such functions are automatically monotonic, but the condition of being a complete homomorphism is in fact much more specific.
-For this reason, it can be useful to consider weaker notions of morphisms, that are only required to preserve all joins (giving a category Sup) or all meets (giving a category Inf), which are indeed inequivalent conditions.
-This notion may be considered as a homomorphism of complete meet-semilattices or complete join-semilattices, respectively.
+For this reason, it can be useful to consider weaker notions of morphisms, such as those that are only required to preserve all joins (giving a category Sup) or all meets (giving a category Inf), which are indeed inequivalent conditions.
+These notions may also be considered as homomorphisms of complete meet-semilattices or complete join-semilattices, respectively.